Stability of Minkowski space and polyhomogeneity of the metric: Introduction

-Lastly, near $i^+$, one can use energy estimate with weight $\rho_I^{-2 a_I}\rho_+^{-2 a_+}$, $a_+<a_I$ large and negative, multiplying a timelike extension of the above $V_0$;\footnote{Explicit calculations allow one to make $a_+$ explicit; we accomplish this in \S\ref{SsBgExpl} by identifying $L$ with the conformal wave operator on static de~Sitter space for a suitable choice of $\rho$.} higher regularity follows by commuting with the scaling vector field $\rho_+\pa_{\rho_+}$, where $\rho_+$ is a defining function of $i^+$---this is automatic, modulo terms with faster decay, for any b-differential operator---and elliptic regularity for $C(\rho_+ D_{\rho_+})^2-L$, $C>0$ large, in $i^+$ away from $\scri^+$, which is a consequence of the timelike nature of the scaling vector field $\rho_+\pa_{\rho_+}$ in $(i^+)^\circ$.
+Lastly, near $I^+$, one can use energy estimate with weight $\rho_I^{-2 a_I}\rho_+^{-2 a_+}$, $a_+<a_I$ large and negative, multiplying a timelike extension of the above $V_0$; higher regularity follows by commuting with the scaling vector field $\rho_+\pa_{\rho_+}$, where $\rho_+$ is a defining function of $I^+$, and elliptic regularity for $C(\rho_+ D_{\rho_+})^2-L$, $C>0$ large, in $I^+$ away from $\scri^+$, which is a consequence of the timelike nature of the scaling vector field $\rho_+\pa_{\rho_+}$ in $(I^+)^\circ$.
 See Figure~\ref{FigISysLinP}.
-Note that it is only at this stage that one uses the asymptotically Minkowskian nature of the metric in a neighborhood \emph{of all of} $i^+$; when dealing with a more complicated geometry, as e.g.\ in the study of perturbations of a Schwarzschild black hole, establishing this part of the background estimate (as well as the more precise asymptotics at $i^+$ discussed momentarily) is the main difficulty.
+Note that it is only at this stage that one uses the asymptotically Minkowskian nature of the metric in a neighborhood \emph{of all of} $I^+$; when dealing with a more complicated geometry, as e.g.\ in the study of perturbations of a Schwarzschild black hole, establishing this part of the background estimate (as well as the more precise asymptotics at $I^+$ discussed momentarily) becomes a major difficulty.

 Putting everything together, we find that